w3c/wcag2ict/comments-on-definitions-in-wcag-2.2-glossary-in-appendix-a.md

 <div class="example">

-A submit “search” button on one Web page and a “find” button on another Web page may both have a field to enter a term and list topics in the Web site related to the term submitted.
+A submit “search” button on one Web page and a “find” button on another Web page may both have a field to enter a term and list topics in the website related to the term submitted.
 In this case, they would have the same functionality but would not be labeled consistently.</div>
 <div class="example">

 A ribbon icon that saves the document that looks like an arrow pointing into a folder in one case, and an arrow pointing into a hard drive in another.
 In this case as well, they would have the same functionality but would not be labeled consistently.</div></DD></DL>